deep-mm/About-Me/site/content/projects/auto-repair-service-management-system.md

 2. Backend APIs - Java SpringBoot - Hosted on Azure (https://service-center-api.azurewebsites.net)
 3. Frontend APP - Angular - Hosted on Azure (https://service-center-app.azurewebsites.net/login)

+## DevOps

+---

+Continuos deployment was setup as part of this project, where the SpringBoot App was directly deployed to Azure App Service, and the Angular app was packaged as a Docker container which is then pulled by Azure App Service.

+---

 {{< notice info "Project Artifacts & Details" >}}
 **Website:** [https://yoururl.tech/svc](https://yoururl.tech/svc)